Why this course?

 In the later years, the course covers areas such as reactors, biochemical engineering and materials and processes.

-The final year of study offers a range of advanced options, including nanotechnology, emerging technologies and safety management.
+The final year of study offers a range of advanced options including modern process measurements, safety management, programming and optimisation, and molecular simulation and petroleum engineering.

 Our courses prepare you for the international scope of careers in chemical engineering and related areas such as research & development, finance and consultancy.
 You'll have many opportunities to gain work experience and international placements.
 Many students carry out their final-year MEng project in industry, with companies ranging from oil and gas consultancies to GlaxoSmithKline and Diageo.